 Rating therapies on the evidence

-For treating cancer, optimizing your body terrainthe internal conditions of your body, including nutritional status, fitness, blood sugar balance, hormone balance, inflammation and more, managing side effects and promoting wellness, and reducing cancer risk, we use this general rating scheme.
+For improving treatment outcomes, optimizing your body terrainthe internal conditions of your body, including nutritional status, fitness, blood sugar balance, hormone balance, inflammation and more, managing side effects and promoting wellness, and reducing cancer risk, we use this general rating scheme.

 On a 0–5-point scale: